abdelfetah18/web-server/README.md

 # Features

-1. Specifie a static path (directory) where files will be served if matches the available mimeTypes.
+1. the ability to set a static path (directory) where files will be served if matches the available mimeTypes.
 2. Handle a request for a specific path by using a callback that give you control over request and response objects.

-and more features will be comming soon. like a json library that will help you generate a custom response for an api business logic.
+3. dynamic path, which mean you can pass params through your path. and more features will be comming soon. like a json library that will help you generate a custom response for an api business logic.

 # Code Example